ThomasQuan/.dotfiles/README.md

-# The f-ing final dotfile I'll ever need for my mac
+# (WIP) The f-ing final dotfile I'll ever need for my mac

 ### Packages that are installed and use via Brew:
 - Starship